What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 Metal chimney pots are available in three main designs: air-insulated, mass-insulated, and air-cooled.

-Air-insulated chimney pots have trapped air acting as an insulator between two stainless steel layers.
-Mass-insulated pots have an insulating material between the two layers of stainless steel.
 The design of air-cooled chimney pots doesn’t include insulation.
 These pots allow air to flow freely between the two layers of stainless steel.
 The air circulation keeps the chimney flue cooler.
+As far as design goes, metal chimney pots are round and appear similar to other chimney pots.

 Chimney Pot Styles